 JenCare (link opens in new window) demonstrates how access to care is about getting patients the right care at the right place at the right time.
 The multispecialty facilities —operated through a Humana joint venture— can provide needed specialty care onsite, sometimes the same day as the primary care office visit.
 If patients need services at the clinics but don’t have a good way to get there, JenCare provides van transportation with pickup service.
 Patients needing prescriptions can receive many of them from the on-location pharmacy.

 Humana understands that there is no single best model for transforming the health system and refocusing it on primary care.
-By encouraging shared best practices while preserving unique concepts of individual models that prove effective, Humana will help bring about a primary care continuum that works better for patients and for providers.
+By encouraging shared best practices while preserving unique concepts of individual models that prove effective, Humana will help bring about a primary care continuum that works better for patients and for the physicians and others who care for them.

 Learn more about how Humana is refocusing on primary care:

-CAC Florida Medical Centers (link opens in new window) : Humana-owned multispecialty medical centers serve patients in nearly 20 locations.
+CAC Florida Medical Centers (link opens in new window) : Humana-owned multispecialty medical centers serve patients in 20 locations.

 JenCare (link opens in new window) : Through a joint venture, multispecialty medical centers in six major U.S. markets serve Medicare and private-pay patients in medically underserved areas.